odanoburu/FreeLing-User-Manual/analyzer.md

 * token: tokenized text (one token per line).
 * splitted : tokenized and sentence-splitted text (one token per line, sentences separated with one blank line).
 * morfo: tokenized, sentence-splitted, and morphologically analyzed text.
 One token per line, sentences separated with one blank line.
-Each line has the format: <tt>word (lemma tag prob)<sup>+</sup></tt> or (if sense tagging has been activated): <tt>word (lemma tag prob sense<sub>1</sub>:...:sense<sub>N</sub>)<sup>+</sup></tt>
 * tagged: tokenized, sentence-splitted, morphologically analyzed, and PoS-tagged text.
 One token per line, sentences separated with one blank line.
-Each line has the format: <tt>word lemma tag prob</tt> or, if sense tagging has been activated: <tt>word lemma tag prob sense<sub>1</sub>:...:sense<sub>N</sub></tt>
-* shallow: tokenized, sentence-splitted, morphologically analyzed, PoS-tagged, optionally sense-annotated, and shallow-parsed text, as output by the `chart_parser` module.
+* shallow: tokenized, sentence-splitted, morphologically analyzed, PoS-tagged, optionally sense-annotated, and shallow-parsed text, produced by the `chart_parser` module.
-* parsed: tokenized, sentence-splitted, morphologically analyzed, PoS-tagged, optionally sense-annotated, and full-parsed text, as output by the first stage (tree completion) of the dependency parser.
+* parsed: tokenized, sentence-splitted, morphologically analyzed, PoS-tagged, optionally sense-annotated, and full-parsed text, as output by the first stage (tree completion) of the rule-based dependency parser.
 * dep: tokenized, sentence-splitted, morphologically analyzed, PoS-tagged, optionally sense-annotated, and dependency-parsed text, as output by the second stage (transformation to dependencies and function labelling) of the dependency parser.
-May include also SRL.
+May include also SRL if the statistical parser is used (and SRL is available for the input language).
 * coref: the previous plus coreference.
 * semgraph: the previous plus semantic graph.
 Only valid with <tt>OutputFormat=xml|json|freeling</tt>.